 Key Responsibility Areas

-- Junior Sport Camps & Community Programs – assist with the coordination of junior sports and community sport program related arrangements including: facilities, transportation, promotions, equipment, recruitment, activities, leaders, medical support
+- Junior Sport Camps & BTG Kids Programs – assist with the coordination of junior sports and community sport program related arrangements including: facilities, transportation, promotions, equipment, recruitment, activities, leaders, medical support and online program delivery.

-- Sport Program Delivery – assist with the delivery of programs, camps and clinics in wheelchair tennis, wheelchair athletics and wheelchair rugby
+- Sport Program and event support – assist with programs in wheelchair tennis, wheelchair athletics and wheelchair rugby including weekly programming, tournaments and competitions.

 - General administration duties related to the position.